Personal Representatives in Virginia Probate Cases

 Before petitioning to be appointed representative, an individual should consider whether or not they will qualify for such an appointment.
 They should also carefully consider the duties of a representative and whether or not they are willing and able to perform them.
 Being a representative is a considerable responsibility, and any individual considering appointment as a representative should first fully consider all duties that such an appointment entails.

-In Virginia, an individual must go in person to the clerk of the court to qualify as a personal representative.
+In NoVa, an individual must go in person to the clerk of the court to qualify as a personal representative.
 The basic duties of an executor or an administrator are first to marshal all of the assets of the decedent to pay any legally enforceable debts and then to distribute the property pursuant to the will or to laws of Virginia.
 There are other requirements for some estate administrations that require a fiduciary or a complete inventory to be filed with the commissioner of accounts.
 There may also be a requirement for full accounting to be filed.

-Generally, the fiduciary obligations of a special administrator include marshaling all assets, paying any legally enforceable debts, filing applicable tax returns, and distributing remaining assets, pursuant to either the terms of the last will and testament or to the Virginia law.
+Generally, the fiduciary obligations of a special administrator include marshaling all assets, paying any legally enforceable debts, filing applicable tax returns, and distributing remaining assets, pursuant to either the terms of the last will and testament or to the state law.

 If an individual fails to meet the standard or fails to comply, it is possible that they will be removed by the court, after which other ramifications may follow, depending on the nature of the breach of fiduciary obligation.